datavaluepeople/dvp-defining-docs/client_project_playbook.md

 finding such projects, nor anything sales related.

 ## Before the project begins - client and project due diligence

+Entering into contracts involves some risk.
+Entering into commitments that turn out to be far from what we want or expected could cause us to fail (end operating, have a terrible time).
+We want to minimise that risk while maintaining our ability to secure valuable projects.

 - Can you include "trail periods" in the contract?
 I.e. for first 2 weeks can stop with 1 day notice.
 - Have you met all/any of the people you will be working closely with?
 I.e. other developers.